MtnBiker/historical-streets-la/README.md

 - Now that it's deployed, a few problems have to be fixed:

+- Trying to add 18 level tiles when they don't exist and getting errors

+- Bing map loading causing some errors

 - Confirm that the geographic information storage of the segments is a good choice.
 It's currently a LINESTRING array stored as a string.

 - Button text formatting